 It also depends on whether you like the look of them.
 Personally, I think they look great on our hulking two-family — but if you’ve got a beautiful old Victorian, you’d probably want them on the back of the house, if at all.
 Here’s a before and after shot of our roof — if anything, it looks better (maybe one day we can get stupid DirecTV to take their satellite dish back).

-But if you’re looking for a way to help the environment and save (or even make) money doing so, installing rooftop solar is one of the most slam-dunk ways to do so — and now is the time to look into it, since the tax credits will begin to phase out after 2019.
+But if you’re looking for a way to help the environment and save (or even make) money doing so, installing rooftop solar is one of the most slam-dunk ways to do so.
 In our case, installing solar panels was 100% worth it, and I couldn’t be happier.